-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you get a referral for it as a result of your "Welcome to Medicare" preventive visit. \$0 copay for all preventive services covered under Original Medicare Ambulance services • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose Authorization rules may apply. medical condition is such that other means of transportation are contraindicated (could endanger the person's health) or if \$250 copay for Medicare- covered ambulance benefits.
-Cost sharing authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation are contraindicated (could endanger the person's health) and that transportation by ambulance is medically required. applies per one way trip.
-Annual wellness visit In-Network If you have had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you get a referral for it as a result of your "Welcome to Medicare" preventive visit.
+In-network : There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening.
+Out-of-network (POS): 40% of the cost; subject to POS deductible Ambulance services (1) • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest In-network : \$250 copay appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation are contraindicated (could endanger the person's health) or if authorized by the plan.
+Out-of-network (POS): \$250 copay; subject to POS deductible • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation are contraindicated (could endanger the person's health) and that transportation by ambulance is medically required.
+The ambulance copay is per one way trip. ě Annual wellness visit If you have had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+In-network : There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Note : Your first annual wellness visit cannot take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you do not need to have had a "Welcome to Medicare" visit to be covered for
+However, you do not need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you have had Part B for 12 months.
+Out-of-network (POS): 40% of the cost; subject to POS deductible